10 Best Lightweight Cordless Drills 2023 – Reviews & Buying Guide

 The DCD791D2 runs on XR Lithium-ion batteries that last up to 33% longer than standard Lithium-ion batteries.
 This allows you to accomplish more than you would if you were using standard batteries.
 A battery fuel gauge allows you to keep an eye on your battery levels.
 And the package comes with two batteries to allow you to keep working once the first one runs out of charge.

 With only two speed settings, however, finessing the DCD791D2 for specific jobs is difficult.
 Additionally, it does not come with a bit holder.
+Despite this, we think this is the best lightweight cordless drill you can buy this year.

 2. BLACK+DECKER Cordless Drill – Best Value